ETH Library: Circulation courier

-Library customers have the option of having documents from the institutions participating in Swiss Library Service Platform delivered to the library of their choice.
+Library customers have the option of having documents from the institutions participating in the Swiss Library Service Platform delivered to the library of their choice.

 DOI Desk

-ETH Zurich's DOI Desk is located at ETH Library and acts as a central DOI registration centre for universities and research institutions in Switzerland.
+ETH Zurich's DOI Desk is located at the ETH Library and acts as a central DOI registration center for universities and research institutions in Switzerland.
 This service is also provided in collaboration with DataCite.

 Research Data Management and Digital Curation

 The specialist Research Data Management and Digital Curation office advises researchers at ETH Zurich on aspects of handling research data and digital data in general.
 The ETH Data Archive provides the technical infrastructure for the electronic long-term archiving and publication of this data.

 E-Publishing office

 As a central contact point for open access within ETH Zurich, ETH Library helps members of ETH Zurich to publish their dissertations, articles, reports and much more in a freely accessible way online.